Frequently Asked Questions

 What is a Residency?
 A special authorization from the Honduran Government obtained by Residency Honduras to remain and live in the country.
 Residency Applications must be filed by a Lawyer who is registered with the Honduran Bar Association.
 There are different types of residencies such as Permanent Residency and Special Permits to remain in the country.
 There are many subcategories, we help you choose the one that fits your needs.

 Do I need a Residency?
 If you plan to work, study, or live in Honduras, then you do need a residency.

 What Type of Residency do I need and what are the requirements?
 Start Now!

 Costs?
 Prices given include ALL Legal Fees, Expenses and Government Fees.
 Costs vary according to your situation; a family of 4 will spend more than a single person.
 Pro Bono Cases are taken as a way to help out the community.

 What is the time frame on a residency?
 Residencies usually take between 3-6 months, some times faster!
 We work by submitting complete applications, in order to ensure an expedite process.

 What are the requirements for foreign documents?
 All foreign documents to be valid in Honduras they must be legalized: (a) through the nearest Honduran Consulate, or (b) with an Apostille.

 We provide translation services for documents in English, documents in any another language must be translated to Spanish by a Certified Translator.

 Why use Residency Honduras?
-Personalized attention from a fully bilingual & responsible attorney with many years of experience who works with you to make the process simple, quick and easy!
-Check out What People Say
+Personalized attention from a FULLY BILINGUAL & responsible attorney with many years of experience who works with you to make the process simple, quick and easy!

 Do you only process Residencies?
 No. We offer many services, Residencies are just the start!
 Contact Us for more information.